chrisw7/chrisw7.github.com/_projects/ML.md

 I completed all of the projects and quizzes (using MATLAB) and finished with a grade of 95.7%.

 <img style="align:center;display: block; margin: 0px auto;" src="images/ocr.png">
-<div style="color:#999;text-align: center;">A subset of the data (originally from the MNIST dataset) used to train a neural network for basic character classification.</div>
+<div style="color:#999;text-align: center;">A subset of the data used to train a neural network for basic character classification (originally from the MNIST dataset).</div>

 <b>Topics covered in the course included:</b>